Satellite imagery API | Part 4 - How to get metadata and statistics of your polygon?

 Copy the URL`s from the ‘stats’ part of API response and make the API call.
 In result, you will get metadata and statistics of your polygon.

-How to get tiles with your polygon in PNG format?
+- How to get an image of your polygon in PNG format?

-How to get your polygon in GeoTIFF format? (coming soon)
+- How to get your polygon in GeoTIFF format with "data"